datenheim/shelly-examples/src/shelly-read-meters.md

 This python example is just a first step to get the current readings of a number of cloud connected shelly Plug S devices for __further analysis__.
 I put it up in the hope it will help somebody.

 By "further analysis" one could imagine a Linux service that regularly polls the current power state from shelly cloud and publishes these to an MQTT broker - and thus get's you the best of both worlds: have the shelly cloud & App and also get the data on your choice of MQTT broker.
 If you are interested in such an example stay tuned.

+[^1]:You get them these parameters from either the Shelly Android App or from your login on [https://home.shelly.cloud](https://home.shelly.cloud) by opening the `Menu/User Settings/Authorization Cloud Key`.
+[^2]: You have to use the hexadcimal ID given in the devices Settings/Device Info/Device ID field!